codacy/codacy-mcp-server/README.md

 ### Usage

+In supported IDEs like VSCode, Cursor, and Windsurf, the easiest way to install Codacy's MCP Server is to do it from the Codacy extension.
+If you haven't yet, install the extension from within your IDE, or from any of the available marketplaces ([Microsoft](https://marketplace.visualstudio.com/items?itemName=codacy-app.codacy), [OpenVSX](https://open-vsx.org/extension/codacy-app/codacy)).
+From the extension panel, just click on Install MCP Server.
+Restart your IDE afterwards.

+Without the extension, you can still use and install the MCP Server:

+### Cursor, Windsurf, and others

-Depending on what are you connecting the MCP Server to, you can use the following methods:
+Depending on what you are connecting the MCP Server to, you can use the following methods:

 - Cursor: edit the `.cursor/mcp.json` file to add the following
 - Windsurf: edit the `.codeium/windsurf/mcp_config.json` file to add the following
 - Claude Desktop: edit the `claude_desktop_config.json` file to add the following

-### NPX

 ```json
 {
   "mcpServers": {